Taira no Masakado: Beginning of hostilities (931–936)

-Masakado and Yoshikane (937-938)
+Masakado and Yoshikane (937–938)

 Anxious to avenge his defeat, Yoshikane almost immediately recommenced hostilities upon Masakado's return.
 He first launched an attack on Masakado at the Kogai River near the border between Shimōsa and Hitachi while displaying portraits of Yoshimochi and Takamochi (Masakado's father and grandfather) in front of his vanguard.
 This ploy succeeded in weakening the morale of Masakado and his men, who "withdrew, carrying their shields."
-(Shōmonki) Afterwards, Yoshikane burned a critical stable and some houses at Masakado's base in Toyoda District (豊田郡) in Shimōsa to weaken his ability to make war.
+(Shōmonki) Afterwards, Yoshikane burned a critical stable and some houses at Masakado's base in Toyoda District in Shimōsa to weaken his ability to make war.
 Masakado launched a counterattack some days later, but was again defeated due to being struck by a severe pain in his legs (thought to be due to beriberi).
 During his retreat, Masakado had his wife (Yoshikane's daughter) and children flee by boat for their safety, but Yoshikane discovered them and carried them off to Kazusa.
 The woman's brothers eventually allowed them to escape back to Masakado.